-- A. The content and tenor of all public communications shall model the same professional behavior displayed during Council meetings and community meetings, and reflect well on the individual Councilmember, the Council as a whole, and the community. - B. The following disclaimers shall be included in whole or referenced with a link to the disclaimers for all communications initiated by Councilmembers in open forums. - 1.
-The views expressed represent the views of the author and may not reflect the views of the City of Des Moines or the Des Moines City Council. - 2.
-Responses to this communication by other Councilmembers may be limited by the provisions of the Open Public Meetings Act under which a policy discussion or other action taken must be held in an open public meeting if a quorum of the Council participates. - 3.
+A. The content and tenor of all public communications shall model the same professional behavior displayed during Council meetings and community meetings, and reflect well on the individual Councilmember, the Council as a whole, and the community.

+- B. The following disclaimers shall be included in whole or referenced with a link to the disclaimers for all communications initiated by Councilmembers in open forums: - 1.
+The views expressed represent the views of the author and may not reflect the views of the City of Des Moines or the Des Moines City Council. - Responses to this communication by other Councilmembers may be limited by the provisions of the Open Public Meetings Act under which a policy discussion or other action taken must be held in an open public meeting if a quorum of the Council participates. - 3.
 Comments posted in response to a Councilmember-initiated communication may be subject to public disclosure under chapter 42.56 RCW, the Public Records Act. - C. Media outlets such as newspapers, radio and television news coverage may be used as communications medium by individual Councilmembers provided that the communication clearly states that the views expressed do not represent those of the City Council or the City of Des Moines, but the views of the individual Councilmember. - D. Communications initiated by Councilmembers.
 Guest editorials, letters to the editor and blog posts published by Councilmembers should be provided to the full Council at the same time they are delivered to the media outlet.
-Drafts of guest editorials, letters to the editor or blog posts which may be submitted on behalf of the Council as opposed to an individual Councilmember may not be circulated for comment to a quorum of the Council prior to publication as this may violate the Open Public Meetings Act. - E. Use of Social Media.
+Drafts of guest editorials, letters to the editor or blog posts which may be submitted on behalf of the Council as opposed to an individual Councilmember may not be circulated for comment to a guorum of the Council prior to publication as this may violate the Open Public Meetings Act. - E. Use of Social Media.
 Posts to social media sites such as, blogs, Facebook, and Twitter may be used by individual Councilmembers to communicate with the public provided the following guidelines are used: - 1.
 Blog posts or other posts to social media sites should include, or reference a link which includes the disclaimers listed in Section 5.03.B. - 2.
 Social media sites are not to be used for the conduct of Council business other than to informally communicate with the public.
 Public notices, items of legal or fiscal significance that have not been released to the public, and discussion of quasi-judicial matters may not be included in Councilmembers social media posts.
 Councilmembers are encouraged to maintain social media sites with settings that can restrict users' ability to comment in order to avoid inadvertent discussions of these items.
-Unsolicited public comments on quasi-judicial matters must be placed on the record by the Councilmember at the time the matter is before the Council for consideration.

-- 3. In order to demonstrate openness and a willingness to listen to the entire community, Councilmember posts on social media sites should be made through a public-facing page or by marking individual posts as available to the public as a whole. - 4.
+Unsolicited public comments on quasi-judicial matters must be placed on the record by the Councilmember at the time the matter is before the Council for consideration. - 3.
+In order to demonstrate openness and a willingness to listen to the entire community, Councilmember posts on social media sites should be made through a public-facing page or by marking individual posts as available to the public as a whole. - 4.
 When commenting on a post or an article published by someone other than a Councilmember, a link to the standard disclaimers in Section 5.03.B should be included within the thread. - F. If a Councilmember makes a factual error in a public communication, it should be corrected as soon as the error is discovered.
 Blog posts may be corrected by amending a previous post with a note that a correction was made. - G. Councilmembers shall not take actions, in writing, speaking, or otherwise, outside the public meeting(s) that undermine the decisions of the body.
-Public expression of dissent and protest outside the open public meeting is inappropriate unethical behavior. - H. Councilmembers may occasionally be asked to prepare letters of recommendation for students or others seeking employment or appointment.
-In this case, Councilmembers may request City letterhead and their Council titles for such letters, upon approval from the Mayor.
-City letterhead and staff support cannot be utilized for personal or political purposes.